The answer to “can I stay in US after 240 days” is yes.

-H1B Amendment with extension can stay and work in USA after 240 days of i94 expiry.
+- H1B Amendment with extension can stay and work in the USA after 240 days of i94 expiry.

-240 day rule allows a H1B visa worker to stay and work in USA for up-to 240 days or USCIS takes decision (whichever is earlier) while the H1B extension is pending with USCIS after i94 expiry.
+The 240-day rule allows an H1B visa worker to stay and work in the USA for up to 240 days or USCIS takes a decision (whichever is earlier) while the H1B extension is pending with USCIS after i94 expiry.

-Official USCIS guidance only says to STOP working after 240 days in case of H1B applicants continuing with “SAME EMPLOYER“.
-Therefore, a H1B extension worker is simply not eligible to work after 240 days but can stay in US while waiting for H1B result.
+Official USCIS guidance only says to STOP working after 240 days in case of H1B applicants continuing with the “SAME EMPLOYER“.
+Therefore, an H1B extension worker is simply not eligible to work after 240 days but can stay in the US while waiting for the H1B result.

-H1B extension cannot work in USA after 240 days of i94 expiry with pending extension with USCIS.
-You can stay in US.
+H1B extension cannot work in the USA after 240 days of i94 expiry with pending extension with USCIS.
+You can stay in the US.

-H4 dependents can stay in USA while H4 application is pending with USCIS even after 240 days of i94 expiry.
+H4 dependents can stay in the USA while the H4 application is pending with USCIS even after 240 days of i94 expiry.

 H4 EAD card must be valid to keep working.
-If your H4 and i94 has expired, the chances are high that your H4 EAD card has also expired.
+If your H4 and i94 have expired, the chances are high that your H4 EAD card has also expired.